SEO Holiday Gift Guide (Part 1)

 So what do you get the search engine that has everything?

-This holiday season, you can give Google something that’s right up its alley—and we don’t mean yet another mug that says, “World’s Best Search Engine.”
+This holiday season, you can give Google something that’s right up to its alley—and we don’t mean yet another mug that says, “World’s Best Search Engine.”

 The SEO Holiday Gift Guide, or Google’s Wishlist (Part 1)